 The coronation of Queen Elizabeth in 1953 was one of the defining moments of the 20th century.
-King Charles's coronation will be shorter and on a smaller scale but will still retain the pageantry and tradition that was on display with such aplomb at the queen's funeral.
+King Charles's coronation will be shorter and on a smaller scale, but will still feature the kind of pageantry and tradition that was on display at the queen's funeral.

 When is King Charles's coronation?